MrCreaper/Dakedo/README.md

 ### development
 Build w/[pkg](https://www.npmjs.com/package/pkg)

+[umodel](https://github.com/gildor2/UEViewer) is included in the project (normal wanted pnglib for some reason).

 Also if you oh so wish, I have exposed some of the functions.
 So you can just do `var compiler = require('./compile.js')` and mess around.